 Day 5 (B,L)

-This morning we reach the Great Australian Bight National Marine Park (the GAB), linking the Indian and Pacific oceans.
+We reach the Great Australian Bight National Marine Park (the GAB), linking the Indian and Pacific oceans.
 The Head of Bight is a significant breeding and calving area for the endangered Southern Right Whale.
 The vulnerable Australian sea lion also breed in colonies at the base of the Bunda Cliffs, and are the only mainland breeding colonies in Australia.
 Unique marine plants, animals, and sediments found nowhere else in the world are present in the Marine Park.

 We stop for a photo at the unique highway sign- “look out for camels, wombats and kangaroos”, as well as the Dog Fence, the longest fence in the world, at 5300km’s, stretching across 3 states.